oldo/api-docs-public/source/index.html.md

 Parameter | Required | Description
 --------- | ------- |  -----------
-cart_id | yes | The cart_id for the order which was returned in response from call to `/bookings/add` terms_accepted | yes | A bool specifying whether the customer agrees to the business' terms and conditions, as provided in [Terms and Conditions](#terms-and-conditions) response.
+terms_accepted | yes | A bool specifying whether the customer agrees to the business' terms and conditions, as provided in [Terms and Conditions](#terms-and-conditions) response.
 Must be `true` to complete checkout. newsletter_opt_in | no | A bool specifying whether the customer agrees to receive promotional material from the supplier business customer | yes | An object of details of the customer; the person making the order